 SELECT TO_CHAR('2023-09-07'::DATE, 'DD-MON-YYYY');

-Look you how the date ‘2023-09-07’ converted to the meaningful date format as 07-SEP-2023 in the above output.
+Look at how the date ‘2023-09-07’ is converted to the meaningful date format as 07-SEP-2023 in the above output.
 The TO_CHAR() takes the expression as ”2023-09-07′::DATE’, and the format as DD-MON-YYYY and converts it into the specified format.

 SELECT TO_CHAR('2023-09-07'::DATE, 'Day, DD Month YYYY');

-In the above query look at the format part ‘Day, DD Month YYYY’, where the pattern ‘Day’ is used to get the full day name from the given date as in the output you can see the Thursday, 07 September 2023, this is more meaningful than the date in the previous example.
+In the above query look at the format part ‘Day, DD Month YYYY’, where the pattern ‘Day’ is used to get the whole day name from the given date as in the output you can see the Thursday, 07 September 2023, this is more meaningful than the date in the previous example.

-Using PostgreSQL To_Char to Format Date in Table
+Example 2: Format Date in Table

-Till now you know how to use the TO_CHAR() function with the SELECT statement to format a given date but here you are going to understand how to use the TO_CHAR() function with actual tables to communicate information in a meaningful way.
+Till now, you know how to use the TO_CHAR() function with the SELECT statement to format a given date, but here you are going to understand how to use the TO_CHAR() function with actual tables to communicate information in a meaningful way.

 The sales table is given below.